ritikparate/ritikparate/README.md

 I’m a **Data Engineering professional in the making** with hands-on experience in **ETL operations, data pipelines, and distributed data processing**.
 I currently work in a **corporate ETL support environment** and actively build **real-world, production-style data engineering projects**.

 My core focus is on:
-**Spark Optimization • Advanced PySpark • Databricks • Azure Synapse • Microsoft Fabric • Lakehouse Architectures**
+**Microsoft Azure and ADLS • DataBricks and Pyspark • Spark Optimization • Advanced PySpark • Azure Synapse • Microsoft Fabric • Lakehouse Architectures**

 I strongly believe in **learning by building**, and every project here reflects real business use cases.